 Video recording can be started and stopped using the highly recommended Canon RC-6 Wireless Remote or Canon BR-E1 Bluetooth Remote accessories with the 77D's Remote Control Shooting menu option enabled.
 Unfortunately, as of review time, the EOS Applications (iOS & Android) do not support remote video capture.

 Overall, the 77D's video-specific features make it an attractive option for those primarily interested in film production.
 While DSLR filmmakers will likely account for a decent number of 77D orders, it is more likely that a great number of photographers who purchase the 77D will subsequently become interested in DSLR filmmaking as a result of testing the camera's easy-to-use video features.

-Utilizing the 77D's DIGIC 7 processor is its 80D-inherited 7,560-pixel RGB+IR, 63-zone (9x7) metering sensor, enabling skin tone and color detection that works in conjunction with AF for enhance tracking sensitivity.
+Utilizing the 77D's DIGIC 7 processor is its 80D-inherited 7,560-pixel RGB+IR, 63-zone (9x7) metering sensor, enabling skin tone and color detection that works in conjunction with AF for enhanced tracking sensitivity.

 Available metering modes are Evaluative (linked to all AF points), Partial (6% of viewfinder area at center), Spot (3.5% of viewfinder area at center) and Center-weighted (entire scene is analyzed within 63 zones, center of viewfinder given more weight).

 Exposure (and auto white balance) systems have come a long way and each EOS model seems to be further improved.
 This one performs as the 80D does – very well, making it easy to capture ideal brightness and color balance right out of the camera.